open-telemetry/opentelemetry-collector-contrib/processor/attributesprocessor/README.md

       # This is an optional field.
       services: [<item1>, ..., <itemN>]

-      # resources specify an array of items to match the resources against.
+      # resources specify an array of items to match the resource attributes against.
-      # A match occurs if the input data resources matches at least one of the items.
+      # A match occurs if at least one of the input data resource attributes matches at least one of the items.
       resources: [<item1>, ..., <itemN>]

       # libraries specify an array of items to match the implementation library against.